betamore/fswd-lab-2/README.md

 ## Running the application

-From the command line, run `npm start`.
+From the command line, run `npm run dev`.
 That will start a very simple node HTTP server on your machine.
 Note that the program has to remain running to respond to any web requests; to stop the server, type `Control-C` (hold down the `Control` key and then press `C`).